ssumit98/Rotation-counter/README.md

 # How To Use:
-1.Open the file in  Arduino IDE.
+1.Open the file in  Arduino IDE.<br>
-2.Connect the  Arduino to correct port.
+2.Connect the  Arduino to correct port.<br>
-3.Copy the LiquidCrystal folder to library folder of the arduino.
+3.Copy the LiquidCrystal folder to library folder of the arduino.<br>
-4.Now upload the code.
+4.Now upload the code.<br>
-5.When uploading is completed, open serial plotter to see the reading.
+5.When uploading is completed, open serial plotter to see the reading. <br>